Canopus From Western North Carolina @ +35º 18′: Also An Image From Naples, Florida, And A Sighting From Fremont California

 “Back in 1976, when I was an undergraduate physics major at Lenoir-Rhyne College in Hickory, NC, catching a glimpse of Canopus was celebrated by some of my friends who observed it from a high hilltop in Burke County.”
 Richard Shuford

-(Note: Hickory is about one hour north from my location of seeing Canopus) I was very surprised when reading these notes from Richard Shuford, as I thought our group, in the early 90’s was the first time anyone in this area (+ 35º) NC was able to see Canopus….Roger Ivester
+(Note: Hickory is about one hour north from my location of seeing Canopus.
+I was very surprised when reading the above notes from Richard Shuford.
+I thought our group in Boiling Springs, in the early 90’s was the first time anyone in this area (+ 35º) NC was able to see Canopus.

 Chuck Vaughn: Observer from California

-I was looking through a December 1992 Sky & Telescope, and the word “Canopus” seemingly jumped out of page-712 and hit me…right in the eye!
-His latitude was +37º 49′ which puts his theoretical limiting declination of almost exactly that of Canopus!
-And he claims to have seen it without optical aid!
+I was casually thumbing through a December 1992 Sky & Telescope, and the word “Canopus” seemingly jumped out of page-712 and hit me, right in the eye!
+His (Chuck Vaughn’s) latitude is +37º 49′ which puts Canopus on the ~horizon, and being able to see it without optical aid!

 The following is a brief of that article:

 “Canopus, too!
-Chuck Vaughn of Fremont, California…..claims to have caught sight of the star without optical in November, 1991, and three years earlier in December.
+Chuck Vaughn of Fremont, California…..claims to have caught sight of the star without optical in November 1991, and three years earlier in December.
 Has anyone else seen it from such a northerly location?”
+CV

 Note for reference: Richmond, Virginia has a latitude of +37º 53′ just about the same as Fremont, California.